agualis/asalto-cypress/README.md

 ### Task2
 - Check that the user can logout

-Checkout the [Step  branch](https://github.com/agualis/asalto-cypress/tree/Exercise2-solved) for the final solution.
+Checkout the [Exercise2-solved branch](https://github.com/agualis/asalto-cypress/tree/Exercise2-solved) for the final solution.

 ## EXERCISE 3: List of artworks